 AdvocacyLeading advocates and experts share their experiences

-Vanessa Vogel-Farley, Executive Director, Dup15q Alliance discusses Dup15q syndrome, the common name for chromosome 15q11.2-q13.1 duplication syndrome.
+Vanessa Vogel-Farley, Executive Director, Dup15q Alliance discusses her Alliance and some of the research for Dup15q syndrome, the common name for chromosome 15q11.2-q13.1 duplication syndrome.

 - New License Agreement for the Development of Trofinetide in Rett Syndrome

 Acadia Pharmaceuticals and Neuren Pharmaceuticals announced that they have entered into an exclusive North American License Agreement for the development and commercialization of trofinetide for Rett syndrome and other indications.